-The inspector saw that risk assessments will also carried out on the vehicles to transport residents.
+The inspector saw that plans were in place to carry out risk assessments on the vehicles to transport residents.

 All proposed staff had attended training in the moving and handling and a matrix was maintained centrally by the organisation to identify when refresher courses were due.